 Mayoral challenger Brandon Johnson unveils plan to help migrants, refugees, immigrants

-Promising immigrants, migrants and refugees a greater voice in government, Johnson proposed, among other things, that all residents, regardless of citizenship status, be able to vote for Chicago Board of Education members.
+Johnson proposed, among other things, that all residents, regardless of citizenship status, be able to vote for Chicago Board of Education members — a concept also embraced by one of his mayoral rivals, U.S. Rep. Jesus “Chuy” Garcia.

 Defying “forces seeking to divide” Blacks and Hispanics, mayoral challenger Brandon Johnson vowed Monday to give immigrants, migrants and refugees seeking asylum in Chicago a greater voice in their government.